geoscript/geoscript-js/doc/api/geom/linestring.rst

 Properties
 ----------

-In addition to the properties common to all :class:`Geometry` subclasses, linestring geometries have the properties documented below.
+In addition to the properties common to all :class:`geom.Geometry` subclasses, linestring geometries have the properties documented below.

 .. attribute:: LineString.endPoint

-    :class`geom.Point`
+    :class:`geom.Point`
     The last point in the linestring.

 .. attribute:: LineString.endPoints